plmOS-Archive/Database.Memory/README.md

-### plmOS Memory
+### plmOS Database Memory

-plmOS Memory is a .NET library that implements an in memory plmOS Database.
+plmOS Database Memory is a .NET library that implements an in memory plmOS Database.

 Copyright (C) 2015 [Processwall Limited](http://www.processwall.com).

-Processwall Limited provides plmOS Memory under a dual licence model designed to meet the development and distribution needs of both commercial and open source projects.
+Processwall Limited provides plmOS Database Memory under a dual licence model designed to meet the development and distribution needs of both commercial and open source projects.

 #### Open Source Projects

-Open source projects can redistribute and/or modify plmOS Memory under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Open source projects can redistribute and/or modify plmOS Database Memory under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.